Skip to main content

 UFT Vice President Anne Goldman, the head of the Federation of Nurses/UFT, writes that as hospitalizations rise, we again find ourselves in a battle for adequate staffing.
 Staffing ratios are the foundation for safe patient care.

-VP for Non-DOE Members
+VP for Non-DOE and Private Sector Members